foster-s18/Talk-To-Santa/README.md

 - **Conversational Interface**: Enables children to talk to Santa in a realistic and engaging way.
 - **OpenAI Integration**: Uses OpenAI's language model for natural dialogue.
 - **Voice Synthesis**: Incorporates Eleven Labs' Santa voice for realistic responses.
+-
 ![Screenshot of Talk to Santa App](/images/talk_to_santa.png) <!-- Make sure the file name and path are correct -->

 ## Video Demonstration

+Check out the video demonstration of the app in action!

+[Download the demo video](https://github.com/foster-s18/Talk-To-Santa/raw/main/video/demo.mp4)

+*Click the link above to download and view the demo video!*

-[Download the demo video](https://github.com/foster-s18/Talk-To-Santa/raw/main/video/demo.mp4) **Note:** The audio quality in this video may not be optimal.
+**Note:** The audio quality in this video may not be optimal.
 I plan to improve it and upload a new version when I have time.